catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 };
 ```

 It is a basic component which calls the `useGardenSetup` , which sets the `Garden` instance.
 `WalletConnect` has the logic for connecting to metamask.
 `SwapAmount` has the logic for taking the input amounts.
 `Swap` has the logic for taking addresses and actual swapping logic.
 Let's take a look at this component.

-## Swap Component
 ```ts
 import { Assets } from "@gardenfi/orderbook";